CuzImAzizx/Masrofi/README.md

 ### Self-hosting

 If you prefer, you can run and host Masrofi on your own server.
+(Docker version coming soon)

 #### Requirements
 Make sure you have the following installed on your machine: